migerick/migerick/README.md

 - Languages Used: Go
 - Technologies and Tools:  Docker, Docker Composer, MongoDB

-## 📁 License

-All my projects are licensed under the [MIT LICENSE](LICENSE).
-Feel free to check out the license details for more information.

 ## 🤝 Collaboration

 I'm open to interesting collaborations!
 If you have an exciting project in mind or if you think I can contribute to your